SnoWFLakE0s/Designed-Trinkets/Sire T3 Pickguard/README.md

 ## Overview

-This repository contains the design files for a custom, direct-fit replacement pickguard for the Sire T3 Telecaster-style guitar.
+This repository contains the design files for a custom, direct-fit replacement pickguard for the Sire T3 Telecaster.

 The stock pickguard on the Sire T3 does not adhere to standard Fender Telecaster specifications.
 This project was created to provide a verified, ready-to-use template for anyone looking to create their own pickguard for their Sire T3, whether through 3D printing, CNC machining, or manual cutting.